Hyun3246/Exploring-Mental-Health-Data/README.md

 <div align="center">

-**Some codes might not be neat because it was a 'real' process of developing a model.**
+**Some codes might not be neat because it is a 'real' process of developing a model.**

 </div>